eryjus/century-os/journals/JOURNAL-v0.5.0.md

 I also think I remember having similar problems earlier on and it ended up being mappings in the MMU.
 Hmmmm....

+---

+OK, the qemu emulator will not emulate the mini-UART.
+So, I cannot use qemu as too much of a test-bed.
+I also remember having this problem earlier.

+Now, I am not certain where I am getting to in real hardware.

+So, the reality is I am going to have to figure out how to write to the serial port before I get to the kernel -- at least for now.

+---

+### 2019-Dec-23

+I am wondering if I have a problem with the loader....
+I doubt it, but I need to test it to be sure.

+Actually, I am struggling to prove that the kernel loader (my code) actually gets control.

+---

+### 2019-Dec-24

+The more I think about this, the more I am drawn to the thought that I really messed up the linker script.